BleuLlama/llifvid/README.md

     stop    # stops the player
-    fullscreen on  # makes the video full screen (on|off) seek 100 # you can manuall call this as well add FILENAME   # adds a file to the playlist, and switches to it, playing it
+    fullscreen on  # makes the video full screen (on|off) seek 100 # you can manuall call this as well rate 2   # twice speed... or "0.25" for quarter speed. etc add FILENAME   # adds a file to the playlist, and switches to it, playing it

 These essentially just print out the command, as the VLC shell is consuming the commands directly.

+# Determining match strings

+For this I basically ran "frotz hhg.z3" and copy-pasted long lines of text from the game to match that seemed unique.
+It worked okay but was kinda tedious.

+I was originally going to extract out the room names/descriptions from the z3 files using the tools, but gave up on that for this simpler, quicker approach.

+# Determining timing

+So to get the second counts, I ran VLC, playing the video file, directly: "vlc episode1.m4v", and did a lot of typing in the shell of the above commands.
+I would type "play" to let it play, then "pause" or "frame" to get it to stop.
+You can get the current time with "get_time", manually seek to specific times like "seek 300" or differences from the current time, "seek -10" for ten seconds ago, etc.

+I could use the GUI for this, but it shows time as mm:ss rathe than time as seconds only.

+It was tedious, but it worked.
+An easier to use mechanism for this would be advantageous.